TheRemote/Legendary-Java-Minecraft-Paper/README.md

 <h2>NoScreen Environment Variable</h2>
 Disables launching the server with the screen application which prevents needing an interactive terminal (but disables some logging): <pre>docker run -it -v yourvolumename:/minecraft -e NoScreen=Y -p 25565:25565 05jchambers/legendary-java-minecraft-paper:latest</pre>

+<h2>TZ (timezone) Environment Variable</h2>
+You can change the timezone from the default "America/Denver" to own timezone using this environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e TZ="America/Denver" -p 25565:25565 05jchambers/legendary-java-minecraft-paper:latest</pre>
+A <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones">list of Linux timezones is available here</a>

 <h2>Buy A Coffee / Donate</h2>
 <p>People have expressed some interest in this (you are all saints, thank you, truly)</p>
 <ul>